-Constant current stunners should always be preferred to constant voltage stunners since the first ones because the former ensure that the minimum current is provided to the animals independently from independently from independent the state of the
+Constant current stunners should always be preferred to constant voltage stunners since the first ones because the former ensure that the minimum current is provided to the animals independently from individual their impedance.

 Regular calibration of the equipment according to the manufacturer's procedure are is recommended.
 Effectiveness of the stunning should be monitored regularly.